 Ned, a volunteer from the UK, with pupils from a Porridge and Rice school, test his patience and strength as they ask to be lifted and swung around, one after the other.

-Kuljit and Emma, both volunteers from the UK, get to know the excited pupils during break at Excel School, before they leave for a sports lesson.
+Kuljit and Emma, both volunteers from the UK, get to know excited pupils during break time at Excel School in Ngando, before the pupils leave for a sports lesson on a nearby field.

-The late John Obonyo shows volunteers from Denmark and the Netherlands around Excel school with Teacher Titus, head of the school, in his smart suit.
+The late John Obonyo shows volunteers from Denmark and the Netherlands around Excel school in Ngando, a Nairobi slum, with Teacher Titus, head of the school, in his smart suit.

 Volunteers like Lionel, Laurens, and Nena - all from the Netherlands - are welcomed by local children into their football game.
 The children of the slums are friendly and respond well to people who wish to interact with them.

-Volunteers, Emma and Jude from the UK, bargain down prices at a local shop in Githogoro, home to Compassion School.
+Volunteers, Emma and Jude from the UK, stop at a local shop in Githogoro, home to Compassion School, to buy bottles of cold water.
 Shops like this one, can be found throughout the slums selling a wide range of everyday items.

-Emma and Kelsey, arrive at Forrester School in Kawangware where they are met by the children and teachers of the school, including Otieno, the deputy head.
+Emma, a paediatric nurse, and Kelsey, a student nurse, arrive at Forrester School in Kawangware where they are met by the children and teachers of the school, including Otieno, the deputy head.
+Kelsey did her elective module at Porridge and Rice schools working within the health and hygiene programme.
+Porridge and Rice welcomes students who wish to do their electives in Kenya at Porridge and Rice schools.

 Bruno, a volunteer from Brazil, witnesses the arrival of a container of second hand furniture and goods at Forrester School in Kawangware.
 Fonthill Foundation filled and paid for the delivery of the container.

-Jude and Emma, trustees of Porridge and Rice, are shown around Forresters school by the deputy head teacher Otieno and the cook Mama Wimbi.
+Jude and Emma, trustees of Porridge and Rice, are shown around Forresters school in Kawangware by the deputy head teacher Otieno and the school cook Mama Wimbi.

-Kuljit, volunteer and trustee, shows that it is not all hard work at Porridge and Rice schools.
+Kuljit, volunteer and trustee, shows that it is not all hard work for volunteers at one of the five Porridge and Rice partner schools in the Nairobi slums.

-Carolina, a photographer from the US, and her husband Vincent during a visit to Lizpal School.
-From left Grace (deputy head of Lizpal school), Christine, Vincent, Caroline and Beth (head of Lizpal school). the head teacher of the school.
+Carolina, a photographer from the US, and her husband Vincent volunteered at Lizpal School in Ngando, a area of the Nairobu slums.
+From left in the picture are Grace (deputy head of Lizpal school), Christine, Vincent, Caroline and Beth (head of Lizpal school).

-Jude and Emma, volunteers from the UK, take stock of the needs of Heri Junior considering everything from desks to staircases.
+Jude and Emma, volunteers from the UK, take stock of the needs of Heri Junior in Mithonge considering everything from desks to staircases.
+Charity members review the needs of all partner schools several times a year.

 Kuljit and Emma, volunteers from the UK, discuss the plan for the measurement of the youngest children, much to the amusement of the older children looking on.
-Young pupils have their height and weight measured every six months at least, to ensure that they are developing healthily, a metric used to evaluate the Feeding and Nutrition programme.
+Young pupils have their height and weight measured approximately every six months, to ensure that they are developing healthily, a metric used to evaluate the Feeding and Nutrition programme.

-Every opportunity to pose for a photograph, Leonie, Kuljit, Vish, and Luan, all volunteers from the UK, gather to record a memory with the late John Obonyo, after looking around the chicken house on the shamba in Githogoro.
+Leonie, Kuljit, Vish, and Luan, all volunteers from the UK, gather to record a memory with the late John Obonyo, after looking around the chicken house on the shamba in Githogoro, home to Compassion school.

-Neil Atkin of Rubbish Science and his son, volunteers from the UK, visit schools in Nairobi to teach them ways to construct interesting scientific experiments using everyday items and rubbish, that will enrich lessons and make them more effective.
+Neil Atkin of Rubbish Science and his son, volunteers from the UK, visit Porridge and Rice schools in Nairobi to teach them ways to construct interesting scientific experiments using everyday items and rubbish, that will enrich lessons and make them more effective.

-Ramy, a volunteer from the UK, and John show the children their muscle whilst digging trenches at Lizpal School with Kenyans' favourite digging tool, a jembe (hoe).
+Ramy, a volunteer from the UK, and John show the children their muscle whilst digging trenches to plant sweet potato at Lizpal School with Kenyans' favourite digging tool, a jembe (hoe) at Lizpal school in the Ngando.

-Ramy and Kuljit, UK volunteers, look after the children whilst the parent army cleans the classrooms at Excel School.
+Ramy and Kuljit, UK volunteers, chat to the children at Excel School in Ngando, an area of the Nairobi slums while the parents clean classrooms in the background.
 Classrooms are disinfected regularly to halt the spread of pathogens in an environment where they abound.

 Ramy and Vish, UK volunteers, blend in nicely with the newly painted Lizpal School while wearing their Tilnar T-Shirts, a sporting event that supports Porridge and Rice.

-Volunteers Taylor, Emma and Vish looking inconspicuous at a Porridge and Rice school, and sporting their Tilnar T-Shirts to promote the Tilnar Cycle Challenge, a sporting event that supports Porridge and Rice.
+UK volunteers Taylor, Emma and Vish look inconspicuous at a Porridge and Rice school while sporting their Tilnar T-Shirts to promote the Tilnar Cycle Challenge, a sporting event that supports Porridge and Rice.

-Teacher Andrew supervising mid-lesson games while Jude, Porridge and Rice trustee, looks on from the safety of the shade of the classrooms at Excel School in Ngando.
+Teacher Andrew supervises mid-lesson games while Jude, Porridge and Rice trustee, looks on from the safety of the shade of the classrooms at Excel School in Ngando.

 En route to Nairobi, the team stop in Istanbul and survey their spotless shoes.
 Travel to Kenya, usually involves a stopover in places like Istanbul or Addis Ababa, to keep costs down.